trishume/trishume.github.com/_posts/2023-01-02-one-machine-twitter.md

   </code></pre>
 </div>

-It looks like a big nVME machine could fit a few years of search index, although it would also need to store the raw historical tweets.
+It looks like a big NVMe machine could fit a few years of search index, although it would also need to store the raw historical tweets.

 However I have no good idea how to estimate how much load Twitter's search system gets, and it would take more effort than I want to estimate the CPU and IOPS load of doing the searches.
 It might be possible but search is a pretty intensive task and I'm guessing it probably wouldn't fit, especially not on the same machine as everything else.

-## Notifications
+### Notifications

 The trickiest part of notifications is that computing the historical notifications list on-the-fly might be tricky for big accounts, so it probably needs to be cached per user.
-This probably would need to go on nVME or HDD and be updated with a background process following the write stream, which also would send out push notifications, and could fall behind during traffic bursts.
+This probably would need to go on NVMe or HDD and be updated with a background process following the write stream, which also would send out push notifications, and could fall behind during traffic bursts.
 This is probably what Twitter does given old notifications load slowly and very old notifications are dropped.
 Estimating whether this would fit would be tricky, the storage and compute budget is already stretched.

 Someone who worked at Twitter noted that push notifications from celebrities and their retweets can synchronize people loading their timelines into huge bursts.
 Randomly delaying celebrity notifications per user might be a necessary performance feature.

+### Ads

+An ex-Twitter engineer who read a draft mentioned that a substantial fraction of all compute is ad-related.
+How much compute ads cost of course depends on exactly what kind of ML or real-time auctions go into serving the ads.
+Very basic ads would be super easy to fit, and Twitter makes $500M/year on "data licensing and other".
+How much revenue you need to run a service depends on how expensive it is!
+You could imagine an alternate universe non-profit Twitter which just sold their public data dumps and used that for all their funding if their costs were pushed low enough.

 ## Algorithmic Timelines / ML